scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Most traditional numerical methods have rigorous analytical derivations and analyses.
 Each parameter used in a scheme has a meaning or a purpose in physical or numerical aspects.
 The simplest example is the spatial resolution in the finite difference method, which controls the truncation errors in derivatives.
-Or, the choice of the limiters in finite volume methods, which inhibits the oscillation in solutions.
+Or, the choice of the limiters in finite volume methods, used to inhibit the oscillation in solutions.
 So when a conventional CFD solver produces unsatisfying or even non-physical results, practitioners usually have systematic approaches to identify the cause or improve the outcomes.
 Moreover, when necessary, practitioners know how to balance the computational cost and the accuracy, which is a critical point for using computer-aided engineering.
-Engineering concerns the costs and outcomes.
+Engineering always concerns the costs and outcomes.

 On the other hand, the PINN method lacks well-defined procedures to control the outcome.
 For example, we know the numbers of neurons and layers control the degrees of freedom in a model.
 With more degrees of freedom, a neural network model can approximate a more complicated phenomenon.
 However, when we feel that a neural network is not complicated enough to capture a physical phenomenon, what strategy should we use to adjust the neurons and layers?
 Should we increase neurons or layers first?
-By how many?
+By how much?

 Moreover, when it comes to something non-numeric, it is even more challenging to know what to use and why to use it.
 For instance, what activation function should we use and why?